Amirbeek/gatsby-minimal-portfolio/content/sections/legal/privacy.md

 sectionId: privacy
 ---

+Privacy Policy
 Your privacy is important to me.
-It is my, Amirbek, policy to respect your privacy regarding any information I may collect from you across my website, amirbekshomurodov.me .
+I, Amirbek Shomurodov, am committed to respecting your privacy regarding any information collected through my website, [Your Domain URL].

-I only ask for personal information when I truly need it to provide a service to you.
-I collect it by fair and lawful means, with your knowledge and consent.
-I also let you know why I am collecting it and how it will be used.
+I only collect personal information when it is necessary to provide you with a service.
+Any data collected is obtained lawfully, with your knowledge and consent, and I will always inform you of the purpose and usage.

-I only retain collected information for as long as necessary to provide you with your requested service.
-What data I store, I'll protect within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use or modification.
+I retain collected data only for as long as necessary to fulfill your request.
+Any stored information is protected through industry-standard security measures to prevent unauthorized access, loss, or misuse.

-I don’t share any personally identifying information publicly or with third-parties, except when required to by law.
+I do not share personally identifiable information publicly or with third parties unless required by law.

-My website may link to external sites that are not operated by me.
-Please be aware that I have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.
+My website may contain links to external sites not operated by me.
+Please note that I have no control over their content or privacy policies and cannot assume responsibility for their practices.

-You are free to refuse my request for your personal information, with the understanding that I may be unable to provide you with some of your desired services.
+You have the right to refuse any request for personal information, though this may limit access to certain services.

-Your continued use of my website will be regarded as acceptance of my practices around privacy and personal information.
-If you have any questions about how I handle user data and personal information, feel free to contact me.
+By continuing to use my website, you acknowledge and agree to this privacy policy.
+If you have any questions about how I handle user data, feel free to contact me.

-This policy is effective as of 22 September 2019.
-It has been generated with the help of GetTerms.io.
+This policy is effective as of 22 September 2024.